Stormwater Runoff Hydrology Calculator

 Travel Time, Tt (hr):

-Units in TR-55 peak discharge calculator: cfs=ft3/s, cm=centimeter, ft=foot, gal=U.S. gallon, gpm=gal/min, hr=hour, km=kilometer, m=meter, mi=mile, min=minute, s=second.
+Units in stormwater runoff peak discharge calculator: cfs=ft3/s, cm=centimeter, ft=foot, gal=U.S. gallon, gpm=gal/min, hr=hour, km=kilometer, m=meter, mi=mile, min=minute, s=second.

 Introduction Top of Page

-The United States Soil Conservation Service (now called the Natural Resources Conservation Service), division of the USDA (U.S. Department of Agriculture) has worked for decades developing equations and conducting experiments to determine reliable models for predicting peak discharge from storm events.
-Relying upon extensive research, Technical Release 55 (TR-55: SCS, 1986) presents a methodical and reliable approach to predicting peak discharge due to a 24-hr storm event.
+The United States Soil Conservation Service (now called the Natural Resources Conservation Service), division of the USDA (U.S. Department of Agriculture) has worked for decades developing equations and conducting experiments to determine reliable models for predicting peak discharge from stormwater runoff events.
+Relying upon extensive research, Technical Release 55 (TR-55: SCS, 1986) presents a methodical and reliable approach to predicting stormwater peak discharge due to a 24-hr storm event.
 (This web page uses TR-55 and SCS (1986) interchangeably; they are the same document.)
-TR-55 is valid for watersheds that have a time of concentration from 0.1 to 10 hr.
+TR-55 is valid for hydrologic watersheds that have a time of concentration from 0.1 to 10 hr.
 Such watersheds are considered small.
-Our calculation uses the equations and graphs (coded into equations) in TR-55 chapters 1 thru 4 to solve for peak discharge.
+Our stormwater runoff calculation uses the equations and graphs (coded into equations) in TR-55 chapters 1 thru 4 to solve for peak discharge.
 Chapter 5 (titled Tabular Hydrograph Method) also solves for peak discharge but models more complicated watersheds - watersheds that have several main channels requiring channel hydrograph routing techniques.

-Though the TR-55 document mentions specific units (all English) for its equations, our calculation allows a variety of input and output units (English and metric).
+Though the TR-55 document mentions specific units (all English) for its equations, our hydrology calculation allows a variety of input and output units (English and metric).
 We have tried to make the calculation useful for the international community.
 Unfortunately, TR-55 only presents rainfall distribution maps for the USA.
 Therefore, non-USA users need to determine whether a typical 24-hr rainfall resembles a Type I, IA, II, or III distribution and determine 24-hr rainfalls from local sources.

 Equations (SCS, 1986) Top of Page